jimu-gh/Kashi/README.md

 Kashi has three main functions:
 1. It gets the current song playing via AppleScript.
 2. It searches the [Genius API](https://docs.genius.com/) and looks for the best match within the hits.
-3. It scrapes lyrics from the raw HTML, formats, and outputs them onto the Touch Bar.
+3. It scrapes lyrics from the raw HTML, prettifies the formatting, and outputs them onto the Touch Bar.

 ## Installation